fkryvyts-codete/ingrid-coding-assignment/README.md

 ```

-Alternatively, you can build and run the app without using docker, natively.
+If you do not have docker or do not want to use it, you can build and run the app without it, natively.
 For this execute the following commands:

 ```bash